William C. Shiel Jr., MD, FACP, FACR

 - The most predominant site of injury was the knee.

-- Higher age was reported as a significant risk factor to incur running injuries in four high-quality studies, but two other high-quality studies reported that higher age was a significant protective factor, thus the evidence is conflicting and so it's not clear if running when you are older will cause or protect you from injury.
+- Higher age was reported as a significant risk factor to incur running injuries in four high-quality studies, but two other high-quality studies reported that higher age was a significant protective factor.
+Therefore, at this time, the evidence is conflicting and so it's not clear if running when you are older will cause or protect you from injury.

 - Increasing distance during the week does not appear to be a risk factor for injury, and in fact, in some studies, it was shown to be protective against injury.
 However, this may be because only strong runners increase their mileage and they may be less prone to injury.
 More research needs to be done before conclusions can be drawn about increasing mileage and the risk of injury.